-Our asphalt and fuels marketing segment includes our refining operations and fuels marketing operations.
-As of September 30, 2011, our assets included two asphalt refineries with a combined throughput capacity of 104,000 barrels per day, and the related terminal facilities providing storage capacity of approximately 5.0 million barrels.
-This segment also includes a fuels refinery in San Antonio, Texas with throughput capacity of 14,500 barrels per day.
-We market the asphalt and certain other refined products produced by our refineries.
+Our asphalt and fuels marketing segment includes our asphalt operations, fuels marketing operations and our San Antonio refinery.
+As of June 30, 2012, our assets included two asphalt refineries, with a combined throughput capacity of 104,000 barrels per day, at which we refine crude oil to produce asphalt and certain other refined products.
+Within our fuels marketing operations, we purchase crude oil and refined petroleum products for resale.
+Additionally, this segment includes a fuels refinery in San Antonio, Texas, with throughput capacity of 14,500 barrels per day, at which we refine crude oil to produce various refined petroleum products.
+We market the asphalt and certain other refineries.